js-joda/js-joda/_includes/CheatSheet.md

 ### Custom temporal fields and temporal units

-a good point to start is temporal/IsoFields as an example how to implement custom fields and units.
+A good starting point is temporal/IsoFields as an example how to implement custom fields and units.
 IsoFields implements fields and units for an ISO week based year.

 ### Custom formatter and queries

-The following example, is a kind of the opposite of a domain driven approach.
-It implements a date-time parser that parses a local date with an optional local time. the temporal query returns either a LocalDate or a LocalDateTime, depending on the parsed fields.
+The following example implements a date-time parser that parses a local date with an optional local time. the temporal query returns either a LocalDate or a LocalDateTime, depending on the parsed fields.

 ```javascript